Thank You, Mr. Moto (film): Plot

 A caravan settles for the night in the Gobi Desert.
-A man sneaks into a tent to steal a scroll, but adventurer and soldier of fortune Kentaro Moto (Peter Lorre) is only pretending to be asleep and kills him.
+A man sneaks into a tent to steal a scroll, but adventurer and soldier of fortune Kentaro Moto is only pretending to be asleep and kills him.
 When the caravan reaches Peiping, Moto is searched by the police.
 The scroll is found, but Moto grabs it and escapes.

-He changes clothes and accepts an invitation to a party hosted by Colonel Tchernov (Sig Rumann) in honor of American Eleanor Joyce (Jayne Regan).
-At the soirée, Moto observes a guest, Prince Chung (Philip Ahn) leaving his mother to speak privately with Tchernov in another room.
+He changes clothes and accepts an invitation to a party hosted by Colonel Tchernov in honor of American Eleanor Joyce.
+At the soirée, Moto observes a guest, Prince Chung leaving his mother to speak privately with Tchernov in another room.
 Tchernov offers to buy certain family heirloom scrolls from Chung.
 When Chung refuses to part with them, Tchernov draws a pistol but is killed (off-screen) by Moto.
-Joyce stumbles upon the scene and watches Moto stages the death to look like a suicide.
+Joyce stumbles upon the scene and watches as Moto stages the death to look like a suicide.

 Later, as a favour to his rescuer, Chung grants Moto's request to see the scrolls.
 Chung informs him that the seven scrolls give directions to the lost grave of Genghis Khan and his treasure.
 However, one scroll was lent to an exhibition and was stolen.

-A dealer in antiquities, Pereira (John Carradine), shows Joyce some wares.
+A dealer in antiquities, Pereira, shows Joyce some wares.
 She is interested in a (fake) scroll, but the price is too high.
-While shopping the next day with diplomat Tom Nelson (Thomas Beck), they see Moto entering Pereira's shop.
+While shopping the next day with diplomat Tom Nelson, they see Moto entering Pereira's shop.
 Moto gets Pereira to confess that he stole the authentic scroll, but before he can obtain more information, Pereira is shot and killed by a gunman in a car which speeds away.